MikeyG/himem/README.md

 himem
 =====

-Old MS himem source I found to play with
+The himem.sys source for old MSDOS I found on the internet.